I know that’s not the way that old ditty usually goes, but beans are as magical as they are musical.

 - The folic acid in beans also plays a role in preserving cognitive functioning.
 It’s also a critical nutrient for helping to prevent birth defects.
 Women of childbearing age want to get plenty of folic acid on a regular basis, before they get pregnant, because the critical time is the first three weeks of pregnancy when we often don’t know we’re pregnant.

-- Beans are good sources of prebiotics, which are the substrates that healthy colon flora thrive on.
+- Beans are good sources of probiotics, which are the substrates that healthy colon flora thrive on.
 This promotes better gut function, improved mineral absorption, reduced blood cholesterol and improved immunity.

 - High fiber foods are satiating (so we don’t eat quite as much), which obviously helps with weight management.
 In addition, research shows regular bean eaters tend to have smaller waistlines, probably a result of the low glycemic index again (larger waistlines are often an effect of insulin resistance and high blood glucose levels).